embiimob/Sup/README.md

 **You will need to sync a blockchain to perform your first Sup!? search**
 1. Click the key 🗝️ button
 2. Launch a full bitcoin testnet node by clicking the top launch button
-3. Launch IPFS using the button provided "enable IPFS dameon"
+3. Launch IPFS using the button provided "enable IPFS daemon"
 4. Wait until testnet is fully synced. ( this part will take several hours )
 5. Type #flowersofwar in the main search box and hit enter
 <br />